Alexander Søderlund: Club career

 After playing for Stegaberg IL in his youth, Søderlund played for Haugesund and Vard Haugesund.
-He later became something of a journeyman, spending time at six different clubs in four different foreign countries between 2008 and 2010 (notably in the third Italian division, fourth Italian division and Belgian Second Division).
+He later became something of a journeyman, spending time at six different clubs in four countries between 2008 and 2010 (notably in the third Italian division, fourth Italian division and Belgian Second Division).

 His unsuccessful experience abroad ended in summer 2010, when the fourth Italian division club of Calcio Lecco did not renew his probation period of 4 months.

 He then returned home, and played for his former club Vard Haugesund (Norwegian Second Division) in the closing stages of the 2010 season.

 In January 2011, he moved to FK Haugesund, and on 20 March 2011, Søderlund made his debut in Tippeligaen against Tromsø.
 He got his first two league goals against Stabæk on 8 May 2011, and finished his debut season with 11 goals.

 On 17 June 2013, Rosenborg BK announced that they had bought Søderlund from Haugesund as a replacement for Tarik Elyounoussi who was sold to the German Bundesliga.
 Søderlund joined the club on 15 July.
 He played 12 matches and scored three goals for Haugesund in the 2013 season, and as the club eventually finished in third place in Tippeligaen for the first time in the club's history, Søderlund was eligible for bronze medals.
 But as his new team Rosenborg finished second, he was only awarded silver medals due to a change in the rules after Thomas Holm won both gold and silver with two different teams in the 2011 season.
 Søderlund won another silver-medal in 2013, as Rosenborg lost the 2013 Norwegian Football Cup Final 4–2 against Molde.

 On 4 January 2016, Søderlund joined Saint-Étienne on 3.5-year contract.
 The transfer fee paid to Rosenborg was estimated at between €1.5 and 2 million.
 Thirteen days later, he scored his first goal for the club in a 1–0 derby win against Lyon.

 Frequently criticized in France for his lack of speed and technique, he was transferred in January 2018 to his former club Rosenborg.
 The transfer fee paid was estimated at €500,000.

 On 13 January 2025, Søderlund announced that he will retire.